LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-ingesting-dynamo-db-tables.md

 ---
 title: Ingesting Dynamo DB tables into the Landing Zone
-description: "Ingesting tables from a Dynamo DB instance in an Hakcney AWS account that is attached to the hub into the Data Platform landing zone"
+description: "Ingesting tables from a Dynamo DB instance into the Data Platform landing zone"
 layout: playbook_js
 tags: [playbook]
 ---